Information on this webpage was adapted from the Centers for Disease Control and Prevention.

 - Mental state changes

 Health care providers can determine if you have a UTI by asking about symptoms, doing a physical examination, and ordering urine tests.

 Because most UTIs are caused by bacteria, they can be treated with antibiotics.
 However, bacteria are becoming increasingly resistant to antibiotics, which mean common antibiotics may not get rid of infections.
 Antibiotics should be taken as prescribed.

 Be sure to take all medications as directed, especially antibiotics.
 Even though symptoms may disappear within a day or so, it is important to take all your antibiotics because the infection may flare up again and become difficult to eliminate.

-If you experience UTI symptoms after treatment, it's important to confer with your clinician because your infection may require additional testing and treatment.
-Your clinician may suggest a follow-up urine test to make sure that the infection is gone.
-If infection persists your clinician may order tests to determine the type of bacteria causing infection and the location of infection.
+If you experience UTI symptoms after treatment, it's important to seek medical advice again because your infection may require additional testing, for example to make sure that infection is gone or to identify the type of bacteria causing infection, and treatment.

 Changing personal hygiene habits can help prevent recurrent UTIs.
 Here are some general suggestions: